rajadilipkolli/spring-boot-microservices-series-v2/order-service/README.md

 docker-compose -f docker/docker-compose.yml up -d ./mvnw spring-boot:run -Dspring-boot.run.profiles=local
 ```

 ### Using Testcontainers at Development Time
-You can run `TestApplication.java` from your IDE directly.
+You can run `TestOrderServiceApplication.java` from your IDE directly.
 You can also run the application using Maven as follows:

 ```shell